Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

 \subsection{Detailed Analysis on the Localizer}

 In this section, we first analyze the impact of pre-training and self-refinement on our \localizer{}.
 Then, we compare our \localizer{} with other keyframe selection methods in both zero-shot and fine-tuning settings.
 Next, we experiment with different keyframe selection ranges and quantities in our \localizer{} to assess the impact of temporal localization on the overall performance.
 We further show the impact of \localizer{} in \answerer{} fine-tuning.
 We also present upper-bound analysis based on BLIP-2 and oracle keyframe localization.
 Lastly, we provide visualization results of our \localizer{}.
-More detailed implementations in this section are included in the Appendix.
+Additional experiments are in Appendix.

 \textbf{Ablation on \localizer{} pre-training and self-refinement.} We performed these ablation studies with the zero-shot 4-frame \answerer.
 As shown in~\Cref{tab:pretraining}, the untrained BLIP-2 \localizer{} results in only a minor improvement to the \answerer.
 Moreover, both QVHighlights pre-training and self-refinement via the reverse chain independently provide significant performance boosts.
 The optimal results are achieved when both pre-training and self-refinement are applied.
 It further demonstrates our method is label-efficient for keyframe temporal localization.